williamslab/ped-sim/README.md

 value greater than 1 generates data for individuals that do not have any offspring. **To simulate a pedigree in which multiple full siblings each have children, increase the number of branches in the third `<#branches>` field.**
-Note that any _founder_ spouses of the person who does have children in a branch are always printed if this field is greater than 0.
+Note that _founder_ spouses in a branch will be printed if this field is greater than 0.
 These spouses do not count in the value of this field: the field gives the number of full siblings to generate for each branch.
-Also note that if a branch contains a founder individual (such as in generation 1), it will only ever contain one individual (and any spouses of that person): the `[#samples_to_print]` value will only control whether (if it is greater than 0) or not (if it is 0) Ped-sim prints that founder and his/her spouses. **Note: it is possible to print the members of specific branches (instead of all individuals) in a given generation.
+Also note that if a branch contains a founder individual (such as in generation 1), it will only ever contain one individual (and any spouses of that person): the `[#samples_to_print]` value only controls whether (if it is greater than 0) or not (if it is 0) Ped-sim prints that founder and his/her spouse(s).
+**Note: it is possible to print the members of specific branches (instead of all individuals) in a given generation.
 See the "no-print" branch specification described below.**

 `<#branches>` is an optional field.
 By default:

 * Generation 1 has one branch that contains a founder individual, and generation 2 has two branches that are both children of the founder individual and his/her spouse from generation 1; thus they are full siblings.

 * Other than generations 1 and 2, every generation includes the same number of branches as the previous generation.
 In consequence, not all generations need an explicit listing in the def file.